-The A-locus has thee possible options (alleles), Ay – Fawn, At – Tan, a – solid.
+The A-locus (Agouti) has three possible options (alleles), Ay – Fawn, At – Tan, a – solid.

 Your DNA report may report this with both genes together (ie At/Ay) or by stating the copies individually ( At 1 copy tan, Ay 1 copy fawn. a – 1 copy solid).